-If you’ve been listening to us for long, you’ve learned that bloggers make money by building an audience that trusts them, and then offering products or services that will genuinely help that audience.
+If you’ve been listening to us for long, you’ve learned that bloggers make money by building an audience who trusts them, and then by offering products or services that will genuinely help that audience.

-Affiliate marketing is really just a quicker way to offer products and services without having to create your own products and services.
+Affiliate marketing is really just a quick way to offer products and services without having to create your own products and services.

 For bloggers, that means you find a product or service that you like, promote it to your readers, and earn part of the profit on each sale that you make.